Diamond vs. wholesaler

 We close at independent Texas title companies and we do not require you to use one of ours.
 If you have a title company you trust — or your attorney recommends one — we will close at theirs.
 The neutral closing party is part of the protection, and we do not benefit from controlling it.

 None of the above is marketing language.
-Each item is a contract feature you can verify before signing.
+Each item is something you can verify before signing.
 Ask us for the proof-of-funds letter.
-Ask us to strike any "and/or assigns" language (there will not be any to strike).
+Ask us, in writing, whether your specific deal will be assigned — and if it is, you will have that disclosure before you sign, per SB 1577.
 Ask us which title companies we have closed at in the last 12 months.
-We will answer in writing.
+We answer all three in writing.

 Texas consumer protection